PetarKing/butler-assistant/README.md

   - **Session summaries** are automatically stored as notes in your Obsidian vault.
   - **A searchable vector database** of your entire Obsidian vault acts as the agent's long-term memory for the RAG system.

+## 🛠️ Future Improvements & Ideas

+- ♻ Automatic Re-indexing: Create a file watcher to automatically update the vector index when notes are changed.
+- 🌐 Cloud Mode: connecting to an external embeddings store and/or Obsidian Vault.
+- 🕵️‍♀️ Advanced RAG Strategies: Implement more complex retrieval methods, such as re-ranking results or using graph-based navigation on top of semantic search.
+- 📱 Mobile version of the agent: running some or all of the LLMs from the device, while having access to a shared memory layer.
+- 🎙️ Advanced Voice Mode: Allowing the ability to interrupt the model mid-speech.
+- 🧑‍🧒‍🧒 Multiple Agents: Supporting different personalities and purposes.

 ## 🛠 Installation

 1. **Clone the repo**